yandex-cloud/yc-solution-library-for-azure/Yandex-Azure-Arc-K8S/README.md

 This script is pre-filled with the data from Terraform module and can be run as it is.
 As a result of running this script, Azure Arc connectivity will be set up, Cluster Connect feature will be enabled, and service account token will be displayed, which can be copied and pasted in Azure portal to display cluster-specific information.

+### Results

+Kubernetes cluster created in Yandex.Cloud is successfully connected to Azure Arc and it's configuration and resources are visible in Azure Arc portal.

+(IMAGES)

+## GitOps Integration

+(PLACEHOLDER)
+(DIAGRAM)

 ### az_yc_arc_gitops_script.sh

 Run the `az_yc_arc_gitops_script.sh` script located in `scripts` folder: